New Relic offers distributed tracing for monitoring and analyzing modern distributed systems. This document explains:

 Distributed tracing lets you see the path that a request takes as it travels through a distributed system.
 A distributed trace is composed of multiple spans, which represent time spent in services or resources of those services.

-New Relic's distributed tracing features and benefits include:
+Our distributed tracing features include:

 - A dedicated UI page with visual tools that help you analyze and troubleshoot traces.